Get Involved Through Or Zarua and Help Those in Need

-1) Start your day off right and volunteer to help serve a hot breakfast at the NY Common Pantry, 8 East 109th Street on Tuesday, November 13, December 18, and/or January 15 from 7:00 to 9:00 am.
+1) Start your day off right and volunteer to help serve a hot breakfast at the NY Common Pantry, 8 East 109th Street on select Tuesdays from 7:00 to 9:00 am.
+See the calendar for exact dates.
 Volunteers plate meals in the kitchen for 150 to 200 food insecure individuals.
-An OZ team did this in October and it was a great experience.

-2) If the breakfast shift is too early for you, help with the packing and distribution of nutritious, fresh food pantry packages for families from 9 am to noon on Wednesday, November 7, December 5, and/or January 9.
+2) If the breakfast shift is too early for you, help with the packing and distribution of nutritious, fresh food pantry packages for families from 9 am to noon on select Wednesdays.
+See the calendar for exact dates.

 Contact Lesley Palmer at email@example.com to sign up or ask questions.

 Gleaning: Erev Thanksgiving and Erev Christmas

 As in prior years, we need volunteers for Or Zarua’s annual holiday gleaning projects–packing and delivering food donated by Eli Zabar–for our neighbors in need.
 Volunteers will pack up prepared foods, soups and baked goods at Eli’s, 80th Street/Third Avenue, and the Eli’s Essentials stores at 91st Street/Madison Avenue and at Whole Foods at Third Avenue and 88th Street.
 The exact hours will be confirmed soon.
 Donated food will be delivered by congregants to Ronald McDonald House on East 73rd Street (for families with children undergoing medical treatment), the Neighborhood Coalition for Shelter residence on 81st Street, and the Salvation and Deliverance Church (on Marmion Avenue in the Bronx).
 Please contact Jeff Haberman at firstname.lastname@example.org or at 917-697-1677 for information or to sign up.